albertomoa/DS-TripleTen-ex-Practicum-Machine-Learning-Modeling/README.md

 # DS-TripleTen-ex-Practicum-Machine-Learning-Modeling
-TripleTen Data Scientist Sprint Project focuses on building machine Learning model
+TripleTen Data Scientist Sprint Project focuses on building machine learning model

 A summary of multiple projects within this repository